Global Convergence and Stability of Stochastic Gradient Descent: Stability Analysis

 \end{lemma}

-Now, if we simply set $\varphi = \theta_{k+1}$ and $\theta = \theta_{k}$ in \cref{lemma-taylor-holder-bound} and try to take expectations to manage the randomness of the stochastic gradient, we will run into the problem that $L(\theta_{k},\theta_{k+1})$ and $\norm{\theta_{k+1} - \theta_k}_2$ are dependent, and we cannot compute its expectation.
+Now, if we simply set $\varphi = \theta_{k+1}$ and $\theta = \theta_{k}$ in \cref{lemma-taylor-holder-bound} and try to take expectations to manage the randomness of the stochastic gradient, we will run into the problem that $L(\theta_{k},\theta_{k+1})$ and $\norm{\theta_{k+1} - \theta_k}_2$ are potentially dependent,\footnote{While it is possible that these two terms are independent, we would require a lot more information to determine this and it would likely be on an iterate-by-iterate basis for the general class of problems considered in this work.
+Thus, in this general setting, we cannot assume independence and need to default to treating these terms as dependent.} and we cannot compute its expectation.
 In previous work, this technical challenge is waived away by using a global H\"{o}lder constant to upper bound $L(\theta_k, \theta_{k+1})$, which is unrealistic even for simple problems (see \cref{section-introduction}).

 To address this technical challenge, we innovate two new strategies for handling the dependence between $L(\theta_k, \theta_{k+1})$ and $\norm{\theta_{k+1} - \theta_k}_2$.
 In both strategies, we follow the same general approach: \begin{enumerate}[noitemsep,parsep=0em,topsep=0em] \item We begin by restricting our analysis to specific events, which will allow us to decouple $L(\theta_k, \theta_{k+1})$ and $\inlinenorm{\theta_{k+1} - \theta_k}_2$. \item With these two quantities decoupled, we will develop a recurrence relationship between the optimality gap at $\theta_{k+1}$ and that of $\theta_k$. \item We apply this recurrence relationship with refinements of standard arguments or new ones to derive the desired property about the objective function. \item Finally, we state the generality of the specific events on which we have studied SGD's iterates. \end{enumerate} Thus, it follows, we will define two distinct series of events for the two strategies.
 The first strategy, which we refer to as the pseudo-global strategy, will provide the global convergence analysis.
 The second strategy, which we refer to as the local strategy, will provide the stability result.